The Challenge FundFrequently Asked Questions

 FAQThe Financial Support Application Process

-The applicants are advised to read the section on eligibility and exclusion criteria to assess whether their organisation and project fit the objectives and criteria of the Challenge Fund.
+The applicants are advised to read the section on eligibility and exclusion criteria to assess whether their organization and project fit the objectives and criteria of the Challenge Fund.

 To submit an application, the applicant will be required to register.
 The applicant is required to agree to the Terms and Conditions of AfriCUBE to complete registration.
 Upon registration the applicants will fill out a standard application form online for the project concept notes.
 The AfriCUBE Portal allows applicants to save and continue and/or edit at a later stage without losing already entered information.